vivek21503/Cab-Booking-System/README.md

 # 🚖 TAXIWALA - Cab Booking System

-**TAXIWALA** is a real-time web-based cab booking system built using modern web technologies.
+**TAXIWALA** is a real-time web-based cab booking system.
 It provides a seamless interface for both users and drivers, with intelligent location-based search, fare estimation, and efficient ride allocation mechanisms.
 The system ensures minimal wait time, dynamic ride matching, and robust user-driver interactions.

 ---